 A few days ago, JD Roger quoted Ronald Reagan biographer Steven Hayward when he declared the Republican Party “brain dead”.
 Hayward longs for the days when right-wing intellectuals like Allan Bloom, Milton Friedman and Francis Fukuyama inspired the Republican agenda.
 The American right has been reduced to “birthers” and “tea partygoers” who are encouraged by blustering lunatics like Beck and Rush Limbaugh.

-Writing for The Washington Post, Jon Cohen and Dan Balz explain in part why so many people turn to listen to these hysterics.
-Besides a strong anti-Obama sentiment, they write, there is actually little that holds the Republican Party together these days.
-Not even half of the people who identify as a “Republican” approve of the direction in which the party’s leaders are pushing them.
+Writing for The Washington Post, Jon Cohen and Dan Balz explain why so many conservatives turn to these hysterics.
+Besides a strong anti-Obama sentiment, they argue there is little that holds the Republican Party together.
+Not even half the Americans who identify as a “Republican” approve of the direction in which the party’s leaders are pushing them.

-In spite of strong internal disagreement on issues as abortion and same-sex marriage, the Post states that most Republicans “see the party as paying too little attention to federal spending.
+In spite of strong internal disagreement on issues such as abortion and same-sex marriage, the Post states that most Republicans “see the party as paying too little attention to federal spending.
 Most strongly oppose the government’s use of hundreds of billions of dollars over the past two years to bolster the economy.”

-The economic downturn has apparently been able to silence even the staunchest of capitalists in Washington even though many Republican voters are protesting evermore loudly against further government intrusion in their private lives — and in their private businesses.
+The economic downturn has silenced even the staunchest of capitalists in Washington, even though many Republican voters are protesting loudly against further government intrusion in their private lives — and in their private businesses.